OpenVisualCloud/Media-Transport-Library/ecosystem/ffmpeg_plugin/README.md

 ### 3.4 SVT-HEVC

-Make sure the FFMpeg is build with both IMTL and SVT-HEVC plugin:
+Make sure the FFMpeg is build with both MTL and SVT-HEVC plugin:

 ```bash
 # start rx